 Gagnier is Editor in Chief of Literature Compass http://literature-compass.com (the leading online journal of the discipline as a whole, with 18 international section editors) and its Global Circulation Project http://literature-compass.com/global-circulationproject/; associate editor, Feminist Economics; associate editor, Occasion: Interdisciplinary Studies in the Humanities; editorial advisor to Women: A Cultural Review; and on the editorial boards of Victorian Studies, Victorian Literature and Culture, Nineteenth-Century Literature, English Literature in Transition 1880-1920, Partial Answers, 19: Interdisciplinary Studies in the Long 19C, Australasian Journal of Victorian Studies, Kritika Kultura, and RaVoN (Romanticism and Victorianism on the Net).

 Gagnier has won numerous awards and fellowships for teaching as well as research in North America, Britain, Australasia, and Europe and reads widely for journals and academic presses.
 She has served on seven MLA Division Executive Committees in the USA and the AHRC Research Panel and CCUE Executive in the UK as well as other national and international professional bodies.
 In 2006, she was made Honorary Centenary Fellow of the English Association, in 2008 elected to the Royal Society of Arts, in 2011 elected to the International Association of University Professors of English, and in 2012 received by the Queen at Buckingham Palace for heritage and scholarship in literature and theatre, and in 2014 elected to Academia Europaea.
-In 2012, she was the Macgeorge Fellow at the University of Melbourne and in 2013 she will give the Ian Fletcher Lecture at Arizona State University at Tempe, and in 2014 Visiting Professor at the University of Delhi and Plenary Speaker at the English Language and Literature Association of Korea (Seoul).
+In 2012, she was the Macgeorge Fellow at the University of Melbourne and in 2013 she gave the Ian Fletcher Lecture at Arizona State University at Tempe, and in 2014 Visiting Professor at the University of Delhi and Plenary Speaker at the English Language and Literature Association of Korea (Seoul).
 She was President of the British Association for Victorian Studies http://www.bavsuk.org/contacts.htm.